vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/ci-cd-what-is.md

 ---
-title:  "CI/CD: What is it?"
+title: "What is CI/CD?"
-sortTitle: "CI/CD"
-weight: 1
+weight: -1
 topics:
 - CI-CD
 tags: